comby-tools/comby-reducer/README.md

 ### Transformations

-`comby-reducer` makes it easy to write rules for transforming structured syntax.
+`comby-reducer` makes it easy to write rules for transformation using [comby syntax](https://comby.dev/docs/syntax-reference).
 A handful of defaults are included in [`transforms/config.toml`](transforms/config.toml) that will probably get you very far already.
 Here are some examples.